-Biophilic design, an integral element of both Well and Fitwel certifications, aims to foster a connection between occupants and the natural environment.
-Urban farming provides an innovative approach to incorporating nature within built environments, offering a tangible connection to green spaces and fostering a sense of well-being, which MicroHabitat provides to our clients.
+Biophilic design, an integral element of both WELL and Fitwel certifications, aims to foster a connection between occupants and the natural environment.
+Urban farming provides an innovative approach to incorporating nature within built environments, offering a tangible connection to green spaces and fostering a sense of well-being, which we provide to our clients.
 The presence of living plants and greenery within buildings has been proven to reduce stress levels, enhance productivity, and promote mental well-being.
 By integrating urban farms, buildings can effectively harness the benefits of biophilic design.

 Access to Fresh and Nutritious Food:

 Urban farming projects offer an invaluable advantage by providing access to fresh, locally grown produce close to the building or donation drop off centre.
 By cultivating a wide variety of fruits, vegetables, and herbs, urban farms promote healthier eating habits among occupants.
 Access to nutritious food not only enhances individual health but also has positive impacts on productivity, cognitive function, and overall well-being.
 Incorporating an urban farm into a building’s design aligns with the emphasis on healthy food options upheld by WELL and Fitwel certifications.